kamui/accept_headers/README.md

   * Parser tested against all IANA registered [media types][iana-media-types]
   * A comprehensive [spec suite][spec] that covers many edge cases

 This library is optimistic when parsing headers.
-If a specific media type, encoding, charset, or language can't be parsed, is in an invalid format, or contains invalid characters, it will skip that specific entry when constructing the sorted list.
+If a specific media type, encoding, or language can't be parsed, is in an invalid format, or contains invalid characters, it will skip that specific entry when constructing the sorted list.
 If a `q` value can't be read or is in the wrong format (more than 3 decimal places), it will default it to `0.001` so it still has a chance to match.
 Lack of an explicit `q` value of course defaults to 1.

 [rfc]: http://www.w3.org/Protocols/rfc2616/rfc2616.html
 [rfc-sec14]: http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html